 Going to your healthcare professional can make you nervous, especially if you're worried about bringing something up.
 But a good conversation with your healthcare team can be really helpful.

 It’s important to know that emotional and psychological support is one of your 15 healthcare essentials when you have diabetes.
 This means you have this right to ask for this kind of support in your annual diabetes checks, if you need it.
 And it’s free.

 Speak to your healthcare professional about the services available in your area.
 You might be able to be referred to a counsellor through your local health authority or your council, or you can choose to go private.

 We've got more advice on how to get the most out of your healthcare professional appointments.

-Speak to trained counsellors on our helpline
+Speak to our helpline

 We’re here for you.
 Our helpline is a dedicated diabetes service for everyone with diabetes, their family or friends, and people who are worried they might be at risk.

 It’s run by our highly trained advisors with counselling skills, and open Monday to Friday, 9am to 6pm.
 We can give you advice and support about diabetes – whether you need information about the condition, or just want to talk things through and explore what you’re worried about.